 We sleep in 4-person backpacking style tents

-Girls will share a tent with 2 or 3 other girls and each girl will learn how to set up a tent.
-For the first half of camp, tent mates are assigned.
-As a group, girls will decide after the first half of camp how the rotation of tent mates and tents will change.
-If girls join Alpengirl with a friend or relative, they should expect to share tents with new friends during the first half of their camp session.
+Campers share tents together and for the first half of camp, tent mates are assigned by camp staff.
+As a group, campers will decide after the first half of camp how the rotation of tent mates will change.
+If you are joining us with a friend, expect to share a tent with new friends during the first half of camp.
 Sleeping as a group under the stars on a tarp in good weather is also encouraged.